 At our site in Darmstadt, Germany, we implemented a new process for reusing wooden pallets employed in the delivery of raw materials.
 Instead of recycling the pallets after one use, we now reuse them for an expected average of three cycles until they show signs of damage.
 This initiative eliminates around 1,000 metric tons of wood pallets sourced annually, leading to a reduction of about 330 metric tons of CO2eq.

 Making product packaging more sustainable: Healthcare

-We are in the process of developing a sustainable packaging strategy for our Healthcare business.
-The solutions we offer will ensure the safe and secure delivery of products to our customers while decreasing the environmental footprint of our packaging.
+We launched our MPact sustainable packaging initiative in 2022.
+Our solutions will ensure the safe and secure delivery of products to our customers while decreasing the environmental footprint of our packaging.

 Slim packaging solutions

 Our new packaging for Pergoveris®, Gonal-f® and Ovidrel® fertility pens is decreasing the adverse impact on sustainability by reducing the pack size by 40% and eliminating plastic pollution by replacing plastic inserts with paper-based materials.

 It is estimated that the new pack will also reduce our carbon emissions in the supply chain, as it requires less cold storage space, thereby allowing more products to be transported in each shipment.

 Our Electronics business sector uses a variety of packaging types, each tailored to the specific needs of the individual business fields and with its own unique sustainability characteristics.